BytomDAO/equity/equity/README.md

 # equity compiler tool

-the binary tool equity around the equity compiler.
+The equity compiler tool is the equity commandline compiler.

 ## Requirements